The planetary nebula Abell 48 and its [WN] nucleus: Abstract

 \section{Abstract}

-We have conducted a detailed multi-wavelength study of the peculiar planetary nebula Abell~48 and its central star.
-We present evidence for a new classification of the nucleus as a helium-rich, hydrogen-deficient star of type [WN4], one of only two currently known examples of its type.
-The evidence for either a massive WN or a low-mass [WN] interpretation is critically examined, and we firmly conclude that Abell~48 is a planetary nebula (PN) around an evolved low-mass star, rather than a Population I ejecta nebula.
+We have conducted a detailed multi-wavelength study of the peculiar nebula Abell\,48 and its central star.
+We classify the nucleus as a helium-rich, hydrogen-deficient star of type [WN4--5].
+The evidence for either a massive WN or a low-mass [WN] interpretation is critically examined, and we firmly conclude that Abell\,48 is a planetary nebula (PN) around an evolved low-mass star, rather than a Population\,I ejecta nebula.
 Importantly, the surrounding nebula has a morphology typical of PNe, and is not enriched in nitrogen, and thus not the `peeled atmosphere' of a massive star.
-We estimate a distance of 1.6\,kpc and a reddening, $E(B-V)$ = 1.90 mag, the latter value clearly showing the nebula lies on the near side of the Galactic bar, and therefore cannot be a massive WN star.
+We estimate a distance of 1.6\,kpc and a reddening, $E(B-V)$ = 1.90\,mag, the latter value clearly showing the nebula lies on the near side of the Galactic bar, and cannot be a massive WN star.
 The ionized mass ($\sim$0.3 $M_{\odot}$) and electron density (700 cm$^{-3}$) are typical of middle-aged PNe.
 The observed stellar spectrum was compared to a grid of models from the Potsdam Wolf-Rayet (PoWR) grid.
-The best fit temperature is 71 kK, and the atmospheric composition is dominated by helium ($>$ 86 per cent by mass), with about 3--4 per cent nitrogen present.
-An upper limit on the hydrogen abundance is 10 per cent.
-Our results are in good agreement with the recent study of Todt et al. The unusually large nitrogen fraction is higher than any other low-mass H-deficient star, and is not explained by current post-AGB models.
+The best fit temperature is 71 kK, and the atmospheric composition is dominated by helium with an upper limit on the hydrogen abundance of 10 per cent.
+Our results are in very good agreement with the recent study of Todt et al., who determined a hydrogen fraction of 10 per cent and an unusually large nitrogen fraction of $\sim$5 per cent.
+This fraction is higher than any other low-mass H-deficient star, and is not readily explained by current post-AGB models.
 We give a discussion of the implications of this discovery for the late-stage evolution of intermediate-mass stars.
-There is now tentative evidence for two distinct helium-dominated post-AGB lineages, separate to the He+C dominated surface compositions produced by a late thermal pulse.
+There is now tentative evidence for two distinct helium-dominated post-AGB lineages, separate to the helium and carbon dominated surface compositions produced by a late thermal pulse.
 Further theoretical work is needed to explain these recent discoveries.